Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Concluding Remarks

 \section{Concluding Remarks}

-In summary, we propose a nonlinear manifold matching algorithm using shortest-path distance and joint neighborhood.
-The algorithm is straightforward to implement, and achieves superior and robust performance.
-It is able to significantly improve the testing power and matching ratio when matching data of distinct geometries, and is robust against noise and model selection.
+In summary, we propose a nonlinear manifold matching algorithm using shortest-path distance and joint neighborhood selection.
+The algorithm is straightforward to implement, efficient to run, and achieves superior matching performance.
+It is able to significantly improve the testing power and matching ratio for multiple modalities of distinct geometries, and is robust against noise, outliers, and model misspecification.
 Our experiments indicate that the shortest-path distance and joint neighborhood selection are two key catalysts behind the improvement of the matching performance.

+There are a number of potential extensions of this work.
+First, pursuing theoretical aspects of the manifold matching task is a very challenging but rewarding task: so far there is a very limited number of literatures even for manifold learning of a single modality, and no nonlinear transformation can always recover the linear manifold under a wide range of geometries.
+On the other hand, the task of matching multiple modalities is unique on its own.
+As a first step towards better theoretical understanding, we successfully proved in \cite{ShenEtAl2017} that testing dependence via local correlations (which makes use of joint neighborhood graph and local distance in a similar manner) can successfully detect almost all relationships as sample size grows large, which shall shed more lights into the consistency of the matching task and may further advance the MMSJ algorithm.

+Second, MMSJ requires a pair of metrics (or distances) for each modality.
+In this work we assume such metrics are pre-defined by domain knowledge, or use the Euclidean distance otherwise.
+If an optimal metric can be reasonably selected for each modality, it is likely to further boost the performance of MMSJ.
+From another point of view, if we are given high-dimensional or structured data (say graphs or images) to match, the algorithm may further benefit from first carrying out an appropriate feature selection down to certain landmark features \citep{JJ2008, ConteEtAl2004, FioriEtAl2013}, then use MMSJ.
+This quest is a valuable future direction to work on.